Real Estate Lot Types

 Corner Lot

 A corner lot is just how it sounds, a piece of property that lies on the corner of two intersecting streets, causing frontage on two sides of the home.
 Corner lots allow easier access to the rear of the home, as well as the option for two separate entrances to the home.
-For this reason they often draw a premium over standard lots, though this varies depending on other factors such as size, location, and use of lot.
+For this reason, they can draw a premium over standard lots, though this varies depending on other factors such as size, location, and use of lot.

 Commercial property on corner lots is typically always sold at a premium because of the increased visibility and the potential for easier access to and from the building.